jingyingx/jingyingx.github.io/research.md

 - **Xu, Jingying**, & Cristina Schmitt. (under review).
 Telicity in context: An instruction-based approach to non-culminating interpretation.
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
 [Grammatical versus pragmatic accounts for event non-culmination in Mandarin: An experimental study](http://jingyingx.github.io/CLS_xu_schmitt.pdf).
 Proceedings of the 60th Meeting of the Chicago Linguistic Society (CLS 60).
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
 [Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults](http://jingyingx.github.io/WCCFL_xu_schmitt.pdf).
 Proceedings of the 42nd West Coast Conference on Formal Linguistics (WCCFL 42).
 - **Xu, Jingying**, & Cristina Schmitt.
 (2025).
 Pragmatic accommodation in judging event culmination.
 Proceedings of the 34th Semantics and Linguistic Theory (SALT 34).
-DOI: https://doi.org/10.3765/sgccnn77
+DOI: [https://doi.org/10.3765/sgccnn77](https://doi.org/10.3765/sgccnn77)

 <br>

 # Modeling Syntactic Parameter Setting
-We propose an input-driven, hierarchical “Clustering Approach” to parameter setting that unifies strengths of direct setting and grammar selection, resolves a key issue in prior hybrids, and scales to larger parameter spaces.
+We propose an input-driven, hierarchical “Clustering Approach” to parameter setting that unifies strengths of direct parameter setting and grammar selection, resolves a key issue in prior hybrid models, and scales to larger parameter spaces.

 ### Presentations
 - Ke, Alan Hezao, **Jingying Xu**, & Lijun Ding.
 (2023).
 The Clustering Approach: An Input-Driven Approach to Parameter Setting.
 [Poster](http://jingyingx.github.io/BUCLD_48_Poster_The_clustering_approach_Ke_Xu_Ding.pdf) presented at the 48th Annual Boston University Conference on Language Development (BUCLD 48), Boston.

 ### Publications
 - Ke, Alan Hezao, **Jingying Xu**, & Lijun Ding.
 (2025) Modeling the Learning of Parametric Variation: Implementing an input-driven hierarchical approach.
 Glossa: a journal of general linguistics 10(1).
-DOI: https://doi.org/10.16995/glossa.18053
+DOI: [https://doi.org/10.16995/glossa.18053](https://doi.org/10.16995/glossa.18053)
 - Ke, Alan Hezao, **Jingying Xu**, & Lijun Ding (2024).
 [The Clustering Approach: An Input-Driven Approach to Parameter Setting](http://jingyingx.github.io/BUCLDProceeding_The_clustering_approach.pdf).
 Proceedings of the 48th Annual Boston University Conference on Language Development (BUCLD 48).

 <br>

 # Acquisition of Mandarin Control Structues
 How do toddlers interpret who does the action in sentences like *X xiang chi-fan* 'X wanted to eat' and *X jiao Y chi-fan* 'X asked Y to eat'?
-Using the Intermodal Preferential Looking Paradigm, we show Mandarin-speaking two-year-olds already track subject control and distinguish it from object control, offerring early evidence on the initial state of grammar and support continuity in language acquisition.
+Using the Intermodal Preferential Looking Paradigm (IPLP), we show that Mandarin-speaking two-year-olds already track subject control and distinguish it from object control, offerring early evidence on the knowledge of PRO and support continuity in language acquisition.

 ### Presentations
 - **Xu, Jingying**, Xiaolu Yang, & Rushen Shi.
 (2020).
 Complement Control in Early Child Mandarin: Evidence from a Preferential Looking Experiment.
 Poster presented at the 45th Annual Boston University Conference on Language Development (BUCLD 45), Boston.